 The above passage is crucial for understanding the theme of Reason and Revolution and Marcuse’s famous later work One-Dimensional Man (1964) (which will be discussed later).
 His concept of essence is not static or transcendental.
 Essence presents itself as the possibility of a free non-alienating, non-repressive form of life within a particular historical, social/political structure.
 Appearance (the present order of things) is in contradiction to the very possibilities that are produced by the present social reality.
 For example, the capitalist mode of production has made it possible for all members of our society to live non-alienating and fruitful lives.
 However, many are still in poverty.
 Dialectical or negative thinking sees this contradiction and attempts to negate such circumstances.

 The concept of negation is best understood by distinguishing between two levels of negation in capitalist societies.
 The concept of negation employed by Marcuse is actually a critical response to a prior form of negation.
 This prior form of negation will be referred to as negation1 and the response to it as negation2.
 Negation1 is the negation of human essence or freedom by an oppressive, repressive socio/economic system.
-Here the potential for liberation, self-development, self-determination, the good life, etc are all put under erasure by various forms of domination.
+Here the potential for liberation, self-development, self-determination, the good life, etc. are all erased by various forms of domination.
 Hence, the human individual is negated.
 Negation2 refers to the development of critical, revolutionary consciousness that seeks to negate these oppressive social structures.
 The goal of negation2 is liberation (Farr 2009: 85–86).

 There are many other features of Reason and Revolution that are worth discussing here, especially Marcuse’s critique of positivism.
 However, these issues will come up again in other works that will be discussed later.
 Suffice it to say that at this point Marcuse presents negative thinking as an alternative to what he will later call one-dimensional thinking.
 It is through negative thinking and revolution that liberation becomes possible.
 In the next section we will examine another possibility for liberation.

 Although Marcuse had read Freud in the 1920s and 1930s, his serious engagement did not begin until the 1950s.
 Marcuse was invited to give a series of lectures in 1950–51 by the Washington School of Psychiatry.
-The result of this engagement was one of Marcuse's most famous books, Eros and Civilization: A Philosophical Inquiry into Freud.
-Marcuse's book is a response to the pessimism of Freud's Civilization and its Discontents (1930 ).
-Freud's book paints a bleak picture of the evolution of civilization as the evolution of greater and greater repression from which there seems to be no escape.
+The result of this engagement was one of Marcuse’s most famous books, Eros and Civilization: A Philosophical Inquiry into Freud.
+Marcuse’s book is a response to the pessimism of Freud’s Civilization and its Discontents (1930 ).
+Freud’s book paints a bleak picture of the evolution of civilization as the evolution of greater and greater repression from which there seems to be no escape.
 The death and life instincts are engaged in a battle for dominance with no clear winner in sight.
 According to Marcuse, Freud fails to develop the emancipatory possibility of his own theory.
-Marcuse's task is two-fold.
-First, he must show that human instincts or drives are not merely biological and fixed, but rather, are social, historical, and malleable.
-Secondly, he must show that the repressive society also produces the possibility of the abolition of repression (Marcuse 1955: 5).
+Marcuse’s task is two-fold.
+First, he must show that human instincts or drives are not merely biological and fixed, but also social, historical, and malleable.
+Secondly, he must show that repressive society also produces the possibility of the abolition of repression (Marcuse 1955: 5).

 The vicissitudes of the instincts are the vicissitudes of the mental apparatus in civilization.
 The animal drive become human instincts under the influence of the external reality.
 (Marcuse 1955: 11–12)

 In this transformation of the animal drives into human instincts there is a transformation of the pleasure principle into the reality principle (Marcuse 1955: 12).
-In Civilization and its Discontents Freud claimed the it was the program of the pleasure principle that decided the purpose of life (Freud 1961 : 25).
+In Civilization and its Discontents Freud claimed it was the program of the pleasure principle that decided the purpose of life (Freud 1961 : 25).
 However, the external world does not conform to the dictates of the pleasure principle and is even hostile toward it.
 Hence, the pleasure principle reverts, turns inward, is repressed.

 For Marcuse, liberation means a freeing up of the pleasure principle.
-However, he realizes that if human beings are to co-exist some degree of repression is necessary.
-That is, if one acted simply according to the demands of the pleasure principle this would lead to an infringement on the freedom of others.
+However, he realizes that if human beings are to co-exist, some degree of repression is necessary.
+That is, if one acted simply according to the demands of the pleasure principle, this would lead to an infringement on the freedom of others.
 Hence, there has to be a mutual limiting of freedom and happiness if we are to co-exist.
-It is with regards to this problem that Marcuse comes up with one of his most creative modifications of Freud's theory.
+It is with regards to this problem that Marcuse comes up with one of his most creative modifications of Freud’s theory.

 Marcuse introduces two new terms to distinguish between the biological vicissitudes of the instincts and the social.
 Basic repression refers to the type of repression or modification of the instincts that is necessary “for the perpetuation of the human race in civilization” (Marcuse 1955: 35).
-At this level repression does not lend itself to domination or oppression.
+At this level, repression does not lend itself to domination or oppression.
 Surplus repression, on the other hand, refers to “the restrictions necessitated by social domination” (Marcuse 1955: 35).
 The purpose of surplus repression is to shape the instincts in accordance with the present “performance principle” which is “the prevailing form of the reality principle” (Marcuse 1955: 35).